bdmostafa/webpack-babel-boilerplate/README.md

-###Steps to create this boilerplate as like below
+Steps to create this boilerplate as like below:

-common js modular pattern (used by Node js internal)
+You can use common js modular pattern (used by Node js internal) and ES6 modular pattern as well.

 Some workflow tools - webpack, gulp, grunt etc.